Rethinking the Science of COPD

 We believe that disrupting some of these harmful processes with biologic medicines could prevent progressive airflow obstruction, airway remodeling and lung tissue destruction, which leads to flare-ups and a decline in lung function.
 And by examining different points in the inflammatory cascade, we are increasing our chances of treating many different patients with this heterogeneous disease.

-Removing barriers for patients
+Removing Barriers for Patients

 What we are trying to achieve in COPD is no small feat, but it’s a worthy pursuit.